Call for Abstracts

 Humanising healthcare education

-Maximising the role of the service user
+Role of the service user

-This is your opportunity to participate fully by presenting a core paper, a theme paper, symposium or poster.
+Quote-1This is your opportunity to participate fully by presenting a core paper, a theme paper, symposium or poster.
 Come and present your work, pass on your ideas and share best practice with colleagues.

 Abstracts will be selected through double-blind peer review by the international scientific panel and the organising committee.

-In response to delegate feedback, this year we will be making the core papers and all other abstracts available on our website two weeks before the conference.
-These will only be accessible to delegates who have registered for the conference and we will issue a password to those delegates.
+In response to delegate feedback, we will be making the core papers and all other abstracts available on our website two weeks before the conference.
+These will only be accessible to delegates who have registered for the conference and we will issue a link to those delegates.
 We will not be providing the core papers and abstracts in booklets at the conference, instead all delegates will receive them on a memory stick as part of the delegate pack.
 If you have any queries about this please contact the conference office.

 Core papers